sciados/campaignforge-frontend/docs/dual_sided_market_strategy.md

 ## 🚀 **CONCLUSION: MARKET TRANSFORMATION**

-**This dual-sided market strategy transforms CampaignForge from a useful tool into a platform that revolutionizes the entire affiliate marketing industry.**
+**This dual-sided market strategy transforms RodgersDigital from a useful tool into a platform that revolutionizes the entire affiliate marketing industry.**

 ### **Why This Changes Everything:**